 The buildup of plaque also makes it more likely that blood clots will form in your coronary arteries.
 If blood clots block a coronary artery, a heart attack will occur.

-Doctors may use angioplasty and stents to treat CHD.
-During angioplasty, a thin, flexible tube with a balloon or other device on the end is threaded through a blood vessel to the narrow or blocked coronary artery.
+Doctors may use percutaneous coronary intervention (PCI) (sometimes referred to as coronary angioplasty) and stents to treat CHD.
+During PCI, a thin, flexible tube with a balloon or other device on the end is threaded through a blood vessel to the narrow or blocked coronary artery.

 Once in place, the balloon is inflated to compress the plaque against the wall of the artery.
 This restores blood flow through the artery, which reduces angina and other CHD symptoms.

-Unless an artery is too small, a stent usually is placed in the treated portion of the artery during angioplasty.
+Unless an artery is too small, a stent usually is placed in the treated portion of the artery during PCI.
 The stent supports the artery's inner wall.
 It also reduces the chance that the artery will become narrow or blocked again.
-A stent also can support an artery that was torn or injured during angioplasty.
+A stent also can support an artery that was torn or injured during PCI.

-Even with a stent, there's about a 10–20 percent chance that an artery will become narrow or blocked again in the first year after angioplasty.
-When a stent isn't used, the risk can be twice as high.
+Even with a stent, there's about a 10–20 percent chance that an artery will become narrow or blocked again in the first year after PCI.
+When a stent isn't used, the risk can be as much as 10 times as high.
+Research has shown that as time goes by, people who have coronary artery stents are in less danger of risks from the surgery but more prone to the risks of chronic diseases, such as type 2 diabetes and renal failure.

 Doctors also may use stents to treat carotid (ka-ROT-id) artery disease.
 This is a disease in which plaque builds up in the arteries that run along each side of your neck.
 These arteries, called carotid arteries, supply oxygen-rich blood to your brain.